weareverve/join-us/our-technical.md

 There's only so much that anyone can put on a CV.
 Equally there's only so much that we can include in a role advert.
 More than anything, we're looking for problem solvers and those ready to roll their sleeves up and take on a challenge.

 Our technical isn't a pass or fail test - there's no right answer.
 What we're interested in is seeing how you approach a problem with limited time.
 How do you prioritise?
 How do you build an MVP?
 What would you look at with more time?
-The 60 minute technical tell us all this and more.
+The 60 minute technical tells us all this and more.

 ## The Challenge